raechill95/SELUGandT/_episodes/23-visualization-ggplot-python.md

 # Challenge

-> Use what you just learned to create a plot that depicts how the average lane
+> Use what you just learned to create a plot that depicts how the average channel
 > of each species changes through the years.

 <!-- Answer